 When an employer collects and processes personal information of its employees, especially sensitive personal information, the employer must comply with applicable guidelines on the adoption of organizational, physical and technical security measures and the registration thereof with the National Privacy Commission.
-The data subject must have given his or her consent prior to the collection, or as soon as practicable and reasonable.
+The data subject must have given their consent prior to the collection, or as soon as practicable and reasonable.
 An employer's collection of personal information from its own employees does not require the employee's prior written consent, provided the personal information collected and the processes applied to such information are only to the extent necessary for compliance with legal requirements prescribed for an employer-employee relationship.

 The Polish Labor Code sets forth specific rules regarding collecting and processing personal data of the candidates and the employees and, in particular, lists the types of data that may be requested by the employer.
 In matters not regulated by the Labor Code, general rules on data protection provided for in the Act on the Protection of Personal Data and the General Data Protection Regulation (GDPR) apply.

-Since May 2018, Portugal is subject to the General Data Protection Regulation, which will introduced significant new obligations and onerous sanctions for employers.
-A local privacy law under GDPR has not been enacted yet.
+Since May 2018, Portugal is subject to the General Data Protection Regulation (GDPR), which introduced significant new obligations and onerous sanctions for employers.

 On November 2016, Qatar issued a new data protection law No. 13 of 2016 on Protection of Personal Data Privacy (Data Protection Law).
 Businesses must take action to protect the privacy of personal data or risk fines of up to QAR 5 million.
 Key features of the law include: